louislemsic/tictactoe/README.md

 This Machine Project was submitted to Mrs. Judith Azcarraga as partial completion for the course CSINTSY at De La Salle University.
 My co-worker for this project is Jordan Sibug.

+You may opt to download the JAR file or download the source code, to run the program.
+I personally suggest downloading the JAR file instead.
+A JAR File is like a ZIP file for Java classes but acts like an EXE file (So when you download it, then run it, it opens the application easily without necessary extra setup).

 ## Downloading the JAR File
 1. Make sure that Java is installed already (Must be Version 11 or up).
 You may download Java 11 [here](https://www.oracle.com/ph/java/technologies/javase-jdk11-downloads.html).
 No need to download JavaFX for running the JAR File.
 3. Download the JAR file at https://bit.ly/CSINTSY-TicTacToe